AcademicsAnalytics/PredictionAPP/README.md

 # PredictionAPP
-Simple Application that uses machine learning and data too predict future housing prices.
+Simple Application that uses machine learning and data to predict future housing prices.